labstack/armor/website/content/guide/configuration.md

   parent = "guide"
 +++

-Armor accepts configuration in JSON format, command-line option `-c` can be used to specify a config file, e.g. `armor -c config.json`.
+Armor accepts configuration in YAML format, command-line option `-c` can be used to specify a config file, e.g. `armor -c config.yaml`.

 Name | Type | Description
 :--- | :--- | :----------